A group of friends on a picnic in autumnal Tasku Island

 The Flatland Route connects the villages and towns of the Bothnian Bay, as well as natural and historical sites, via low-traffic roads.

-7. Maritime History in Museum
+7. Maritime History in Museums

 In Raahe, you can visit Finland's oldest local museum, the Raahe Museum.
 The oldest of its museum sites, the Packhouse Museum, is located near the city center by the seashore.
 The museum is filled with exotic souvenirs brought back by sailors from their voyages.
 The church hall of the museum displays ornate church carvings by Mikael Balt, originally created for the old church of Raahe.